 I was not convinced that the Camino was the thing for me.
 Wild mountains and isolated places call me to adventure, and the thought of walking through villages and sharing bunk rooms with hundreds of sweaty pilgrims turned me off.
 Then I spoke to some friends, Pete and Viv, who had recently walked a section, and I looked at their photos and I was intrigued.
 It didn’t look too bad at all, and their photos were wonderful.
 Pete even complained that being a talkative extrovert, there were not enough people for him to chat to each day!

 We talked to others, and found many who had walked long or short stretches of the many Camino’s that end in Santiago de Compostela, and we were hooked.

-Will this be a spiritual journey?
-We are not setting out with this purpose, but we hope it will be.
-Our Anglican minister, Rob Taylor, who has walked part of the Camino with his wife Sue, has encouraged us to become Catholics while we walk.
-In just a few days, that’s what we will do!
+Would this be a spiritual journey?
+We were not setting out with this purpose, but we hoped it would be.
+Our Anglican minister, Rob Taylor, who had walked part of the Camino with his wife Sue, encouraged us to become Catholics while we walked.

 Our journey began in April 2015, and our record follows HERE.

 This blog continues to record some of our walks, and we are about to set out again ….